dqops/dqo/docs/integrations/airflow/table-status-operator.md

 The Airflow table status operators are used to receive the overall data quality status of a table based on checks run in the DQOps platform
 If there are any issues with the table, the operator will inform about the scale of the issue and point towards a specific area of the data quality that needs improvement.

-This operator can be used to collect information about the data quality before or after the execution of a significant operation.
+These operators can be used to collect information about the data quality before or after the execution of a significant operation, which might save operational costs and time.

 There are four operators available to check the status of the table.

 - **DqopsAssertTableStatusOperator**: A generic Airflow assert table status operator that is used to receive the overall status of a table in DQOps.

-And three operators with that verifies status from specific type of checks:

-- **DqopsAssertProfilingTableStatusOperator**: Verifies the status of profiling checks.
+- **DqopsAssertProfilingTableStatusOperator**: Verifies the status of [profiling checks](../../dqo-concepts/checks/profiling-checks/profiling-checks.md).
-- **DqopsAssertMonitoringTableStatusOperator**: Verifies the status of monitoring checks.
+- **DqopsAssertMonitoringTableStatusOperator**: Verifies the status of [monitoring checks](../../dqo-concepts/checks/monitoring-checks/monitoring-checks.md).
-- **DqopsAssertPartitionedTableStatusOperator**: Verifies the status of partition checks.
+- **DqopsAssertPartitionedTableStatusOperator**: Verifies the status of [partition checks](../../dqo-concepts/checks/partition-checks/partition-checks.md).

 ## Operator parameters